← back

 TL;DR

-My email lived on a Mikrus free add-on service — POP3 in, SMTP out, everything aggregated into Gmail.
-It worked.
-It had been working for a few years.
+My email lived on a Mikrus free add-on service — POP3 in, SMTP out, everything seamlessly aggregated into Gmail.
+It worked perfectly for a few years.
 Why change it?

-Less than two weeks in, my mail started bouncing.
-Rejected for forwarding spam.
-My own inbox.
-I couldn’t even spam myself — great (funniest thing - those emails weren’t even a spam).
+Less than two weeks in, my mail started bouncing — rejected for “sending spam”.
+My own inbox was blocking me.
+I couldn’t even spam myself, and the funniest thing is, those emails weren’t even spam.
+Since this was my primary contact address, I had to act fast!

-This was my main contact address, so I had to act fast.
-A quick search later and I found Purelymail: $10/year flat, or pay-as-you-go.
-My volume is tiny, so PAYG was an obvious choice.
+So I compromised on good old IMAP.
+One quick search later, I found Purelymail: $10/year flat, or a pay-as-you-go model.
+Since my volume is tiny, PAYG was the obvious choice.
 A few minutes of configuration and it just worked.

-I could have run email directly on my own server.
-I chose not to.
+I run my own bare-metal server.
+I could have easily spun up a mail server directly on my own infrastructure — technically it’s easy.
+I consciously chose not to.

 Lessons Learned

 1. Avoid vendor lock-in — always leave an escape hatch.
-If a platform kills a feature you depend on, you want options ready.1
+If a platform kills a feature you depend on, you want options ready.
+Google has a long history of acquiring things and slowly fading them out.1

 AI Impact Disclaimer